 HIV and STI Prevention

-Local health departments play an important role in the prevention and control of HIV and other sexually transmitted infections (STIs).
-NACCHO's HIV and STI Prevention Program works to strengthen the capacity of local health departments to prevent, control, and manage HIV and STIs in their community by providing technical and capacity building assistance, developing and disseminating tools and resources, facilitating peer information exchange, and providing learning opportunities.
+Local health departments play an important role in the prevention and control of HIV and other STIs.
+NACCHO's HIV and STI Prevention program works to strengthen the capacity of local health departments to prevent, control, and manage HIV and STIs in their community by providing technical and capacity building assistance, developing and disseminating tools and resources, facilitating peer information exchange, and providing learning opportunities.
 More »

 In the Spotlight

 Communities across the United States are at varying stages of PrEP awareness and delivery.
 Achieving the full promise of PrEP will require coordination among many groups, including local and state health departments, healthcare providers, and community-based organizations.
 To help achieve this promise, NACCHO developed this educational series to (1) increase awareness and knowledge of the role of PrEP for HIV prevention and (2) explore the potential roles for local health departments in delivering PrEP or supporting PrEP delivery as part of comprehensive HIV prevention programs.